Measure estimation on manifolds: an optimal transport approach: Introduction

 In the case where the manifold $M$ is unknown, we do not have access to the volume measure $\vol_M$, so that the latter estimator is not computable.
 We therefore propose to estimate the volume measure $\vol_M$ in a preliminary step.
 Such an estimator $\widehat\vol_M$ is defined by using local polynomial estimation techniques from \cite{aamari2019nonasymptotic}.
 We show that this estimator is a minimax estimator of the volume measure up to logarithmic factors (Theorem \ref{thm:estimator_volume}), with a risk of order $\p{\log n/n}^{k/d}$.
 We then show (Theorem \ref{thm:M_unknown}) that a weighted kernel density estimator integrated against $\widehat \vol_M$ attains the rate \eqref{eq:the_rate}.
 Those rates are significantly faster than the rates of \eqref{eq:weed} if $d\ll D$ and are shown to be minimax up to logarithmic factors.

+Being able to estimate accurately the volume measure $\vol_M$ has also other useful implications, e.g. we provide an algorithm to sample points uniformly on a (possibly unknown) manifold, and we leverage results from \cite{trillos2020error} to provide precise estimates of the eigenvalues of the Laplace-Beltrami operator on $M$ (see Section \ref{sec:num}).

 In Section \ref{sec:model}, we define our statistical model and give some preliminary results on Wasserstein distances.
 In Section \ref{sec:def_estim}, we define kernel density estimators on a manifold $M$, and state our main results.
-Proofs of the main theorems are then given in Section \ref{sec:proofs} while additional proofs are found in the Appendix.
+Proofs of the main theorems are then given in Section \ref{sec:proofs}.
+Section \ref{sec:num} discusses the implementation of our estimators, in particular proving that the local polynomial estimators of Aamari \& Levrard \cite{aamari2019nonasymptotic} can be efficiently computed.
+Additional proofs are found in the Appendix.